Eronmmer/inventory-app/readme.md

 -----------------

-This is the finished version of [yarapi](https://github.com/Eronmmer/yarapi)
+This project is the finished version of [yarapi](https://github.com/Eronmmer/yarapi)